 So if you’re like me, and know that our summer will be short lived, you’ll also hate spending money on summer clothing, because we never get the proper wear out of things.

 So it got me thinking about a versatile, seasonal wardrobe with pieces that you can take from Summer right through to Winter, so you know your getting the most bang for your buck.

 I spent last Sunday at Benone beach browsing some local crafts and food at their markets, and then went for a lovely walk on the beach.
-FYI There is relatively new coffee shop at Benone beach and their mochas are theeee nicest I’ve ever tasted, and I’ve tasted a lot.
+FYI – there is a relatively new coffee shop at Benone beach and their mochas are theeee nicest I’ve ever tasted, and I’ve tasted a lot.

 The sun was splitting the skies, and I had one of those moments where you look into your wardrobe and sigh, ‘I have nothing to wear!’

-These jade green culottes were bought at Christmas time, and were wore on an Xmas night out with black heels and a black sequin top.
-But they look every bit beachy teamed with these Topshop sandals and a plain white tee.
+These jade green culottes were bought at Christmas time, and were wore on an festive night out with black heels and a black sequin top.
+But they look also look super beachy teamed with these Topshop sandals and a plain white tee.